wisniewskikr/chrisblog-it-cloud/spring-cloud/transactions/springcloud-transactions-saga-choreography/README.md

 * **Maven**: tool for build automation
 * **Java**: object-oriented programming language
 * **Spring Boot**: framework for Java.
 It consists of: Spring + Container + Configuration
 * **Spring Cloud**: Spring Cloud is a framework within the Spring ecosystem that provides tools for building distributed systems and microservices.
 It simplifies tasks like service discovery, configuration management, load balancing, circuit breakers, and distributed tracing, allowing developers to build scalable and resilient cloud-native applications.
-* **Database**: A database is an organized collection of data that is stored and managed electronically, allowing for efficient retrieval, manipulation, and updating of information.
-It is typically managed by a database management system (DBMS).
-* **MySql**: MySQL is an open-source relational database management system (RDBMS) that uses Structured Query Language (SQL) for managing and organizing data.
-It's widely used for web applications and is known for its speed, reliability, and ease of use.
+* **Kafka**: Kafka is a distributed event streaming platform used for building real-time data pipelines and applications.
+It allows systems to publish, store, and subscribe to streams of records (events) in a fault-tolerant and scalable way.
+* **SAGA**: The Saga Pattern is a design pattern for managing long-running, distributed transactions by breaking them into a sequence of local transactions.
+Each local transaction has a corresponding compensating action to undo its effects in case of failure, ensuring eventual consistency without using distributed transactions.

 USAGES
 ------

 This project can be tested in following configurations:
-* **Usage Manual**: infrastucture services are started as Docker containers.
+* **Usage Manual**: infrastructure services are started as Docker containers.
 Application services are started manually in command line
 * **Usage Docker Compose**: all services are started as Docker containers definied in docker compose file.
 * **Usage Kubernetes (Kind)**: all services are started as Kubernetes pods.